Employee offboarding done right saves you from chaos

 2. Because of a layoff or firing — you decide to not have them around anymore

-3. It’s time for them to retire – this can happen at any point they decide to do so.
+3. It’s time for them to retire — this can happen at any point they decide to do so

 Whichever way an employee offboards, the process you must go through is pretty much the same.
+Employee offboarding process flowchart showing 3 phases: notice period, departure day, and post-departure with detailed steps

-Before the Employee Departure
+Before the employee departure

 This period is usually two weeks notice, but it may vary from contract to contract.

-Complete the Paperwork
+Complete the paperwork

 The paperwork generally includes: